 410 – Neurobiology (4)

-Prerequisite: BIOL 340.
+Prerequisite: BIOL 340 (C- or better).
 Examines the structure and function of neurons, neural networks and nervous systems.
 The laboratory includes physiological experimentation and basic human neuroanatomy.
 Laboratory.

 Psychology Course Offerings for the Neuroscience Minor